Aarchana/riyamalushte.github.io/_testing/03-product-testing.md

 {% include msgaltend.html %}

 {% include msgstart.html %}
 And there can be many more such things within a phone to test.
-The point here is, a comprehensive set of tests which includes all the features of a product, like the most important ones, less important ones etc., is called set of Regression Tests.
+The point here is, a comprehensive set of tests which includes all the features of a product, like the most important ones, less important ones etc., is called set of <b>Regression Tests</b>.
 {% include msgend.html %}

 {% include msgstart.html %}